pyhys/minimalmodbus/docs/serialcommunication.rst

     Beaglebone (September 2014).

 **Controlling a separate GPIO pin from userspace software on embedded Linux machines**
     This will give large time delays, but might be acceptable for low speeds.
-See below.

 **Controlling the RTS pin in the RS232 interface (from userspace), and connecting it to the TXENABLE pin of the transceiver**
     This will give large time delays, but might be acceptable for low speeds.
-See below.

-**RTS toggle on Windows machines**
-    TODO: Look into this

 Controlling the RS-485 transceiver from userspace
 ----------------------------------------------------
 As described above, this should be avoided.
 Nevertheless, for low speeds (maybe up to 9600 bits/s) it might be useful.

 This can be done from userspace, but will then lead to large time delays.
 I have tested this with a 3.3V FTDI  USB-to-serial cable using pySerial on a Linux laptop.
 The cable has a RTS output, but no TXDEN output.
 Note that the RTS output is +3.3 V at idle, and 0 V when RTS is set to True.
 The delay time is around 1 ms, as measured with an oscilloscope.
 This corresponds to approx 100 bit times when running at 115200 bps, but this value also includes delays caused by the Python intepreter.